-Watch our short video below to see how we work with donors to support innovative after-school projects, help older New Yorkers connect to each other, and so much more.
+Watch our short video below to see how we work with donors to make New York better.

 What do you care about?
 Improving education, the arts, the environment?
 Or helping children, the elderly, gays and lesbians, veterans, the sick or the homeless?
 The Trust can help you support the causes you love.
 Now and forever.

 Read our Grants Newsletter, Annual Report, and Professional Tax and Estate Planning Notes, Biographical Brochures, and more.

 East Side House Settlement in the South Bronx is working to build an alternate route for young people who need a second chance to complete their high school educations.
 Last year, 129 students (including the young woman pictured) from three transfer high schools completed the Post-Secondary Pathway program, and many now have jobs or are in college.
 With our latest grant, East Side House is bringing its program to 250 more students in eight transfer schools.

 The technology sector is driving the City’s economy and people with coding skills are in high demand.
 The Knowledge House helps young people of color from six Bronx public high schools learn coding and web development, then places them in internships that can lead to high-paying jobs.
 With our grant, the group expanded its entry-level course to 10 Bronx high schools, increasing enrollment and internships, and building its network of employers.

 Most residents of Sunset Park, Brooklyn are of Hispanic, Chinese, and Indian descent and don’t speak English at home.
 In 2012, Sunset Park Health Council began a program to improve child care and learning for young children and their families.
 With our grant, the council will help programs reach accreditation standards and train more early childhood teachers (including home-based providers like those shown here) to ensure the little ones in their care are ready for kindergarten.